CPWF-Andes Project Progresses in the Nariño River basin

 The alliance is working to help small milk producers transition their main source of animal feed from soybean meal to alfalfa.
 The project promotes intensified water use in the parcels, resulting in increased biomass production, improved protein levels in livestock feed and increased employment opportunities.

-As AN1 recognized the social and economical promise of the Hydrologic Units (territory areas with good precipitation and infiltration conditions), we came to a agreement with the COLACTEOS technical team; the more attractive benefit for producers, processors and impoverished communities in the highlands is increased water use and altered land use that leads to improved productivity, reduced production costs and increased demand for labor.
+As the CPWF-Andes project on ‘Designing and Implementing Benefit-Sharing Mechanisms’ (AN1) recognized, the social and economical promise of the Hydrologic Units (territory areas with good precipitation and infiltration conditions), we came to a agreement with the COLACTEOS technical team; the more attractive benefit for producers, processors and impoverished communities in the highlands is increased water use and altered land use that leads to improved productivity, reduced production costs and increased demand for labor.

 Analyses performed to evaluate this theory indicated that one hectare (ha) of alfalfa grown in the specific conditions of Nariño can produce 21 tons of dry matter per year with a water use efficiency of 1.5 kg. per dry matter/m3, which greatly reduces the number of highland areas where water is a limiting factor to alfalfa production.
 This alternative requires 100 days of handwork per year in one ha, representing 59% of the total cost of production.
 The expected income for alfalfa is about 95 US$ per ton.
 Additional biomass can replace the consumption of concentrated food in cows that produce less than 15 liters of milk per day.
 This creates a shadow price of approximately 0.40 US$ in the current conditions and 0.20 US$ when the free trade agreement between Colombia and the United States is fully implemented.
 Under these conditions, the private returns are estimated at 250% and 150%, respectively.